OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Automation Component/AutomationComponentDesignDocument.md

   - AutomationVersionRepository:
     - The AutomationVersionRepository will inherit EntityRepository<AutomationVersion>, which inherits ReadOnlyEntityRepository<AutomationVersion>, and IAutomationVersionRepository.
       - The AutomationVersionRepository will retrieve all automation versions, add/edit a new automation version, or retrieve/delete an automation version by id.
+  - AutomationParamaterRepository:
+    - The AutomationParameterRepository will inherit EntityRepository<AutomationParameter>, which inherits ReadOnlyEntityRepository<AutomationParameter>, and IAutomationParameterRepository.
+      - The AutomationParameterRepository will retrieve, add, edit, or delete automation parameters.
 - Models:
   - Automation Data Model:
     - The Automation data model will be used to view details of each automation.
 It will inherit the NamedEntity class, which inherits the Entity class.